RayAndrade/TheRayCode/Java/Singleton/README.md

 FOO
 FOO
 ```
-We se that there was only one class..
+We see that there was only one class..

 A lot of developers consider the Singleton pattern an antipattern.
 That’s why its usage is on the decline in Java code.